-Most of U.S. hydroelectricity generation capacity and electricity generation is in the West
+Most U.S. hydroelectricity generation capacity is in the West

 Every U.S. state has hydropower/hydroelectric facilities.
 Most hydroelectricity is produced at large dams built by the federal government, and many of the largest hydropower dams are in the western United States.